xod442/stackstorm-tutorial/doc/00_init.md

 Make sure `curl` is up to date with `apt-get install curl`

+We will have to get PyPi (pip) installed `sudo apt-get install python-pip`

+Now use pip to install requests `pip install requests`

 Now install stackstorm with ` curl -sSL https://stackstorm.com/packages/install.sh | bash -s -- --user=st2admin --password='Ch@ngeMe'`

 **NOTE** Please change the password to something you will remember.